Almond Flour Cornbread (Keto, Gluten-free)

-Cool it down immediately on a wire rack for 1 hour before slicing into 16 squares.
+Cool it down immediately on a wire rack for 1 hour before slicing it into 16 squares.

 How To Serve Keto Cornbread

 This almond flour cornbread is the most delicious keto side dish to your Thanksgiving meal.
-Some great cornbread toppings that are low-carb includes:
+Some great cornbread toppings that are low-carb include:

 - Sugar-free maple syrup